Navina-Murugadas/Covid-19_Analysis_Dashboard-Tableau/README.md

 # Covid-19_Analysis_Dashboard_Tableau
+    Covid-19 analysis using Tableau dashboard to realize the actions to be taken in the crictical situation

 # Tools used:
   1) Avanced Excel
   2) Tableau
   3) Statistics

+# Steps:
+  1) Data subset collected from online.
+  2) Data cleaning & Finding missing values.
+  3) Data Visualization

 # Dashboard content:
   1) Total deaths by state